9 awesome features you might not know about Google Flights

 2. Hand baggage policies at a glance

-One of my pet peeves with ultra low-cost carriers is that where they don’t include hand baggage costs, it is difficult to compare prices across different carriers.
-Unless you can do an entire trip with just a tiny laptop bag or other personal item, then you’ll need to take a full-size hand baggage bag on board or pay for checked baggage.
+One of my pet peeves with ultra-low-cost carriers is that where they don’t include hand baggage costs, it is difficult to compare prices across different carriers.
+Unless you can do an entire trip with just a tiny laptop bag or another personal item, then you’ll need to take a full-size hand luggage bag on board or pay for checked baggage.

 3. The perfect weekend getaway

 One of my favourite things about living in the U.K. is how easy and convenient it is to visit mainland Europe for the weekend.
 (Of course, COVID-19-related travel restrictions aside.)
 Dinner in Denmark?
 Why not!
 You might see tempting advertised prices for return journeys Friday to Sunday, but when you go to book you see the prices are for inconvenient times.
 If you’re not wanting to take any time off work but still want to maximise your time away you’re probably not going to want to leave at 1 p.m. on Friday and return at 6 a.m.
 Sunday.
 But 7 p.m.
 Friday and 4 p.m.
 Sunday might be perfect.

 Google Flights allows you to set exact hour ranges you wish to search for.

 If you subscribe to our newsletter and keep an eye on our deals section, we find some excellent flight deals for you.
 If you’re not sure if a flight you’ve found yourself is a good deal or not, Google Flights can do this for you.
 The service will tell you if the prices listed for your preferred dates are high, low or typical.

 Prices to certain destinations can vary hugely across different months of the year.
 For example, Dubai (DXB) is very seasonal.
 During a peak time like Christmas and January, you can expect to see high flight prices, whereas during July and August when the weather is unbearably hot, the prices will much be lower, as there’s much less demand.